Creating External Credentials for enosix Sync

 Get the

-Associate the permission set with the user using an
+Associate the Permission Set Group (or Permission Set) with the user using an

 INSERT